Skip to main content

 Frequently Asked Questions

 Q. Can I switch between old and new regime every year?
-Salaried individuals (no business income) can switch between regimes every year when filing their ITR.
-Those with business income can switch only once — once they opt back to the old regime, they cannot switch again.
+Salaried individuals (with no business income) can switch between regimes every year at the time of filing their ITR.
+Those with business income can switch only once — once they opt back to the old regime after choosing new, they cannot switch back to new again.

-Q. Is there any tax on income up to ₹7 lakh under the new regime?
-Effectively no. The Section 87A rebate covers full tax for income up to ₹7 lakh.
-Adding the ₹75,000 standard deduction, a salaried person earning up to ₹7.75 lakh gross pays zero income tax under the new regime.
+Q. Is there any tax on income up to ₹12 lakh under the new regime?
+Effectively no. The Section 87A rebate of ₹60,000 covers the full tax liability for net taxable income up to ₹12 lakh.
+For a salaried person earning ₹12.75 lakh gross, the ₹75,000 standard deduction brings taxable income to exactly ₹12 lakh, resulting in zero tax.

 Related Resources